Notice

 Overview

 When a user publishes assets, Trace-X checks if the user has an adequate role ('ROLE_ADMIN').
-If yes, then the endpoint starts to publish assets to network.
+If yes, the endpoint starts to publish assets to the network.

 Scenario 3: Publish assets - error on EDC or DTR

-This section describes user interaction when publishing assets fails due to EDC or DTR error (for example when the services are unavailable).
+This section describes the user interaction when publishing assets fails due to an EDC or DTR error (for example when the services are unavailable).

 publish assets error